arialos/kernel/README.md

 ## Project Design
 Overview on how I plan to build out this project and how parts of the codebase will be designed.
-### Kernel
-arial.os's kernel is designed to be partial-monolithic, a lot similar to the Linux or macOS kernels.
-This will give flexibilities to create new kernel modules and drivers and will reduce the overhead between userspace and kernel level calls.

-### Racks, Receivers and Kits
-To achieve this hybrid model, arial.os's design follows three principles

-1. Optional parts of the kernel, ie Wifi Drivers are refereed to as Kits.
-Kits can be removed or added by the kernel at anytime and are focused around being plug and play
-2. Permanent parts of the kernel, ie VBE graphics are refereed to as Racks.
-Racks are meant to be fixed both in memory and in state and easily accessible by Receivers with uninterrupted communication between the two.
-3. When userspace needs to get information to or from a part of the kernel it can use a Receiver.
-Receivers are two-way tunnels controlled by the kernel, userspace can request to open a Receivers and send information but the kernel has full control over the creation, deletion and permissions this way ensuring that malicious code can't take over the kernel.

 </p>